Learn / Guides / Customer journey guide

 Once you have identified your goal and scope, the bulk of your first day should be spent collecting data and insight that you will analyze as part of your mapping process.
 Because you have narrowed your focus, you will not be distracted by data points that are interesting and nice to know, but ultimately irrelevant.
 Get your hands on as much of this as you can:

-- Data from traditional analytics tools (such as Google Analytics) that can give you some insight into what is happening, overall, across the pages/stages covered by your customer journey map
+Data and metrics from traditional analytics tools (such as Google Analytics) that can give you some insight into what is happening, overall, across the pages/stages covered by your customer journey map

-- Any relevant data from customer service chat logs, emails, or even anecdotal information from support, sales, and/or success teams about the issues customers usually experience in the area covered by your map
+Any relevant data from customer service chat logs, emails, or even anecdotal information from support, success, and/or sales teams about the issues customers usually experience in the area covered by your map

 Pro tip: how to collect valuable behavior insight